Become a Heart Trekker

 Glasgow to Edinburgh via the Falkirk Wheel

-Glasgow to the Falkirk Wheel is a brand new walk for 2018, walk 41.5km continuously through the day.
+Glasgow to the Falkirk Wheel is a brand new walk for 2018, walk 41.5km continuously through the day, the same distance as the original marathon.
+The same start location and day as the Glasgow to Edinburgh 100km trek, half the distance but still a challenging walk.
 You'll pass many sites along the route, including Kelvingrove Museum and Park, locks on the Forth and Clyde canal and finishing by the Falkirk Wheel.

 Or take on our ultimate endurance event, trekking 100km continuously through the day and night, equating to 145,000 steps from Glasgow to Edinburgh.
 You'll pass numerous landmarks and sites along the route, including Kelvingrove Museum and Park, locks on the Forth and Clyde canal, the Falkirk Wheel, Linlithgow Palace before arriving in Scotland's capital.
 Or take on our shorter but still testing day walk from Glasgow to the famous Falkirk Wheel.
 Either way, this event will be a great experience for those looking for the ultimate challenge, who are ready to put in plenty of training and enjoy what is going to be a serious test of both your mental and physical stamina.